Skip to main content

 Mental Health and Crime.
 Jácome is exploring whether access to mental healthcare lowers the likelihood that individuals with mental illness will become criminally involved.
 Her research shows that within two years of losing access to Medicaid services, men with a mental health history were more likely to be incarcerated.

 Immigration and Crime.
-Jácome has studied the intergenerational mobility of immigrants.
-She is currently investigating the effect of higher levels of immigration enforcement on crime and crime reporting, as well as measuring historical and contemporary differences between immigrants and the U.S.-born in their likelihood of incarceration.
+Jácome is currently investigating the effect of higher levels of immigration enforcement on crime and crime reporting.
+Her research shows that heightened enforcement reduced the likelihood that Hispanic victims report crimes to the police and increased victimization of Hispanics.
+She also has work measuring historical and contemporary differences between immigrants and the U.S.-born in their likelihood of incarceration.

 Selected Publications